 A well-woman’s exam is an exam that consists of multiple parts to help the doctor get a general look at a woman’s overall reproductive health.
 Well-woman’s exams are performed annually on women 18-years or older, whether or not they are sexually active, or women younger than 18 if they are sexually active.
 Typically, the patient’s weight and blood pressure are taken.
 The doctor or nurse asks questions regarding the patient’s health habits (smoking, drug use, alcohol intake, caffeine intake) as well as sexual habits (use of birth control and protection, how many partners they have had since their last visit, if they have had any STD testing done since their last visit or after their most recent partner, etc.).
 Family medical history is discussed, as well as current medications.
 You may also be asked about certain immunizations, like the HPV vaccines, during your visit.

-During a well-woman’s exam, the medical professional will conduct a breast exam and a pelvic exam.
+During a well-woman’s exam, the medical professional will perform a breast exam and a pelvic exam.
 If you are over 21 years old, they will likely also conduct a Pap smear (also called a Pap test) to check for cervical cancer.
 After these exams, your doctor or nurse practitioner will likely discuss whether or not you are interested in birth control and is available to answer any questions you may have regarding contraception and sexual health.

 The doctor or nurse will check for breast cancer or abnormalities of the breasts by visually examining them and also palpating or gently feeling by pressing against each breast and the area near the armpits.
 The axillary region (armpit area) is palpated because there could be masses or swollen or enlarged lymph nodes there that indicate a problem.
-The doctor or nurse will suggest that the patient performs self-examinations of her breasts monthly to ensure that there are no lumps or atypical changes.
+The doctor or nurse will suggest that the patient perform self-examinations of her breasts monthly to ensure that there are no lumps or atypical changes.

 Pelvic exams consist of three parts: A visual examination of the pelvic area is conducted, during which the doctor or nurse inspects the outer or external genitalia (the mons pubis, vulva (consisting of the labia majora and labia minora) and the clitoral hood) while the woman is laying back with her feet in foot-holds called stirrups.
 The doctor or nurse practitioner looks for abnormalities like discoloration, ulcers, genital warts, lesions, etc.